 uniforms and equipment of the past.

-The parade takes place on Via dei Fori Imperiali, the large avenue opened in the 1930s between Colosseo and Palazzo Venezia, but it is possible to have a close look at the participants and at the equipment, by going near S. Gregorio al Celio where the parade starts.
+The parade takes place on Via dei Fori Imperiali, the large avenue opened in the 1930s between Colosseo and Piazza Venezia, but it is possible to have a close look at the participants and at the equipment, by going near S. Gregorio al Celio where the parade starts.
 The soldiers are pretty glad to pose in their historical uniforms, as if they were movie stars.

 Foreign military attachés may find little to spy on in the equipment being displayed, as most of it is nearly a hundred years old.
 WWI saw the large use of new warfare tools: but those who believed they would have brought the war to a rapid conclusion were wrong: barbed wire and trenches stopped almost all attempts by both sides to break enemy lines.